 Changing the general Account Settings

-3. Scroll down to the slider titled Use LocalHost Name as Device Name.
-Toggling this slider makes Addigy display the device names by using their localhost names.
-It should be noted that this configuration will affect all of the devices, so this may not be a viable solution if you are only concerned with changing the name of one device.
+2. Select Use LocalHost Name as Device Name to have Addigy display device names using localhost names.
+Warning: This configuration will affect all devices, so this may not be a viable solution if you are only concerned with changing the name of one device.

 Changing the Device's Name with Scripts

-One method for changing the device name is to run commands.
-Our Running Commands article provides a thorough explanation of how to push commands to your devices through Addigy.
+One method for changing the device name is to deploy scripts to the device.
+Our Running Commands article provides a thorough explanation of how to push scripts to your devices.

 The following commands can be used to change the various name parameters of your machines:

 sudo scutil --set HostName [Desired device name]